TavsanliBilisim/TavsanliBilisim/README.md

 The author of this project is not responsible for any possible harm caused by the materials of this project.***

 # Bilgisayar
-1 - Orijinal Windows sürümleri ile bilgisayarınıza format atılır
+1 - Orijinal ve güncel Windows sürümleri ile bilgisayarınıza format atılır.
    * Windows 7:
      ```
      Windows 7 Starter (32-Bit)